JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ### Set-up your IDE (IntelliJ)
 1. Install the [CheckStyle-IDEA plugin](http://plugins.jetbrains.com/plugin/1065?pr=idea), it can be found via plug-in repository (File > Settings > Plugins > Browse repositories).
-2. Go to Settings > Editor > Code Style, choose a code style (or create a new one)
+2. Go to File > Settings > Editor > Code Style, choose a code style (or create a new one)
 3. Click on the settings wheel (next to the scheme chooser), then Import scheme and choose "CheckStyle Configuration".
 Select the CheckStyle configuration file `config\checkstyle\checkstyle.xml`.
 Click OK and restart IntelliJ.
+4. Go to File > Settings > Checkstyle and import the above CheckStyle configuration file.
+Activate it.

 Got it running?
 GREAT!
 You are ready to lurk the code and contribute to JabRef :books: .
 In the latter case, please read [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md).